Breast Cancer in Men: Understanding Male Breast Cancer

 Along with the latest advancements in male breast cancer care, we offer holistic support for the whole person with support groups, counseling, education, dietary advice, lifestyle tips and more.
 We believe the emotional side of the body must be treated as well as the physical illness for healing to take place.

-UH Seidman Cancer Center has many available clinical trials for breast cancer, giving them access to leading-edge treatments that may not be available at other cancer hospitals.
+UH Seidman Cancer Center has many available clinical trials focused on breast cancer in men, giving patients access to leading-edge treatments that may not be available at other cancer hospitals.
 Learn more about clinical trials for male breast cancer.